Trhové Sviny: Sights

-The Church of the Holy Trinity is the most impressive landmark of Trhové Sviny, located outside the urban area.
+The Church of the Holy Trinity is the most impressive landmark of Trhové Sviny, located outside the built-up area.
 It was built in the Baroque style in 1708–1710 and replaced a pilgrimage chapel, which stood here already in the 16th century.
-Next to the church there is a small spa building with healing spring.
+Next to the church is a small spa building with healing spring.

-The Church of the Assumption of the Virgin Mary is a late Gothic church originally from the end of the 13th century, rebuilt in the late 15th century.
+The Church of the Assumption of the Virgin Mary is located in the centre of Trhové Sviny.
+It is a late Gothic church originally from the end of the 13th century, rebuilt in the late 15th century.

-The town hall on Žižkovo Square from 1845 replaced an old building from the 16th century.
+The town hall on the square Žižkovo náměstí from 1845 replaced an old building from the 16th century.
 It stands in the middle of a row of valuable houses with compactly preserved arcades along the entire south side of the square.
 Gothic cellar and edging of a painted emblem in the building's gable are preserved from the older building.
 Other sights on the square are Baroque column with the statue of John of Nepomuk from 1722, and a hexagonal stone fountain from 1864.